Constitution of Sri Lanka: Former constitutions of Sri Lanka

 Sirimavo Bandaranaike came to office as the world's first woman Prime Minister in May 1970.
 Her United Front Government used the parliament as a Constituent Assembly and drafted a new Republican Constitution.
 It was promulgated on 22 May 1972.
 This Constitution provided for a unicameral legislature named the National State Assembly with a term of office of 6 years and Sovereignty was entirely vested in it.
 A nominal President with a term of office of 4 years was appointed as the Head of State by the Prime Minister, Head of the Cabinet of Ministers responsible to the National State assembly.
 Ceylon was replaced by republic of Sri Lanka (Resplendent Island).
 This constitution containing a declaration of fundamental rights and freedom was amended on 11 February 1975 to change the basis of delimitation of constituencies from 75,000 persons per electorate to 90,000 persons.
-J. R. Jayewardene who came to office in July 1977 with a five-sixths majority passed the second amendment to the 1972 Constitution on 4 October 1977, which made the presidency an executive post.
-Under its provisions, then Prime Minister Jayawardene automatically became the first Executive President of Sri Lanka on 4 February 1978.
+J. R. Jayewardene who came to office in July 1977 with a five-sixths majority passed the second amendment to the 1972 Constitution on 4 October 1977, which made the presidency an Executive post.

+Clause 3 of the amendment specifically stated that:"The person holding the office of Prime Minister at the commencement of this amendment shall assume the office of the President of the Republic and shall exercise and perform the powers and functions pertaining to that office."Under its provisions, then Prime Minister Jayawardene automatically took office as the first Executive President of Sri Lanka on 4 February 1978.

 Background to the 1978 Constitution

-Before the 1977 general election the UNP had sought a mandate from the people to adopt a new constitution.
+Before the 1977 general election, the UNP had sought a mandate from the people to adopt a new constitution.
 Accordingly, a select committee was appointed to consider the revision of the existing Constitution.

 The new Constitution, promulgated on 7 September 1978, provided for a unicameral parliament and an Executive President.
 The term of office of the president and the duration of parliament were both set at six years.
 The new Constitution also introduced a form of multi-member proportional representation for elections to parliament, which was to consist of 196 members (subsequently increased to 225 by the Fourteenth Amendment to the Constitution).

 The Constitution provided for an independent judiciary and guaranteed fundamental rights, providing for any aggrieved person to invoke the Supreme Court for any violation of their fundamental rights.
 The Constitution also provided for a Parliamentary Commissioner for Administration (Ombudsman) who could investigate public grievances against government institutions and state officers and give redress.
 It also introduced anti-defection laws, and referendums on certain bills and on issues of national importance.